AshrithaB/disneyplus-clone/README.md

 - **Dynamic Content Display:** React-slick is employed to create dynamic content carousels, making it easy for users to navigate and discover content.

+Please don't forget to leave a ⭐ if you like this portfolio!

 ## Setup Instructions

 ### Live Demo